Aggregat: A3 (1935–1937)

-Development of the A3 can be traced at least to February 1935 when Major Ernst Ritter von Horstig sent General Karl Becker a budget of almost half a million marks for the construction of two new test stands at Kummersdorf.
+Development of the A3 can be traced at least to February 1935 when Major Ernst Ritter von Horstig sent General der Artillerie Karl Becker a budget of almost half a million marks for the construction of two new test stands at Kummersdorf.
 Included were mobile test rigs, small locomotives, and office and storage space.
 The A3 plans called for a rocket with an inertial guidance system and a 1500 kgf thrust engine.

-In March 1936, Army General Werner von Fritsch witnessed a static firing of an A3 engine at Kummersdorf, and was sufficiently impressed to lend his support to the rocket program.
+In March 1936, Generaloberst Werner von Fritsch witnessed a static firing of an A3 engine at Kummersdorf, and was sufficiently impressed to lend his support to the rocket program.
 Like the earlier A1 and A2 rockets, the A3 used a pressure-fed propellant system, and the same liquid oxygen and 75% ethanol mixture as the earlier designs.
 It generated its 14.7 kN for 45 seconds.
 It used a three-gyroscope system to deflect tungsten alloy jet vanes.
 The design was finished in early 1936 and further modifications that made the rocket stable at supersonic velocities were finalized later that year.

-The shape of the rocket was based on the 8-millimeter infantry bullet, in anticipation of supersonic flight.
+The shape of the rocket was based on the 8-mm rifle bullet, in anticipation of supersonic flight.
 The rocket was 22 feet in length, 2.3 feet feet in diameter, and weighed 1650 lb when fueled.
 Fins were included, for "arrow stability", structurally anchored by an antenna ring.
 The stabilized platform used a pitch gyro and a yaw gyro, connected to pneumatic servos, which stabilized the platform along the pitch and yaw axes.
 Electrical carriages on the platform acted as integrating accelerometers.
 These signals were mixed with those from the SG-33 system, to drive the molybdenum-tungsten jet vane control servomotors.
 The SG-33 was fixed to the rocket, not the stabilized platform, and used three rate gyros to sense roll, pitch and yaw deviations.
 Two of the jet vanes rotated in the same direction for pitch and yaw control, and in opposite directions for roll control.
-The guidance and control system was designed by Fritz Mueller, based on Johannes Maria Boykow's ideas, the technical director of Kreiselgeräte GmbH (Gyro Instruments, Limited).
+The guidance and control system was designed by Fritz Mueller, based on Johannes Maria Boykow's ideas, the technical director of Kreiselgeräte GmbH ("Gyro Instruments Limited").

-The A-3 engine was a scaled-up version of the A-2, but with a mushroom-shaped injector at the top of the combustion chamber, based on a design by Walter Riedel.
+The A3 engine was a scaled-up version of the A2, but with a mushroom-shaped injector at the top of the combustion chamber, based on a design by Walter Riedel.
 Ethanol was sprayed upwards to mix with the oxygen sprayed downward from jets at the top of the chamber.
 This increased efficiency and generated higher temperatures.